gurkanozt/Classification/README.md

 # Classification
 #Intro
-This is a Python 2.7 and Gurobi implementation of some Feature Selection and Classification algorithms.
+This is a Python 2.7 and Gurobi implementation of optimization based classification algorithms.
 Implemented algorithms and related papers:
     * Robust Linear Programming Discrimination of Two Linearly Inseperable Sets, Bennet and Mangasarian, 1992
     * Seperation via polyhedral conic functions, Gasimov and Ozturk, 2006